 Back to the unusual animals.
 This small African antelope is called a klipspringer.
 The sign indicated that these guys can jump ten feet in the air from a dead standstill.
 They jump across boulders and ledges to escape their many predators.
 They also mate for life, making them perhaps the most monogamous mammals in the world.

 They’re really cute too.
 I want a pet klipspringer.

 The guanaco is similar to a llama.
 Go ahead and chew that grass with your freaky jaw!

 Back to the big boys.
 The polar bears in the San Diego Zoo are smaller than most polar bears, but they’re still pretty massive.

-The rhino was the one animal I felt bad for.
+I once hiked with rhinos in Zimbabwe.
+At the San Diego Zoo, the rhino was the one animal I felt bad for.
 They didn’t seem to have much room to roam.
 Two of them shared this tiny pool of water.